 - Note 1: Consideration will have to be given to the location and design of drains on a runway strip to prevent damage to an aeroplane accidentally running off a runway.
 Suitably designed drain covers may be required.
 For further guidance, see the Aerodrome Design Manual (Doc 9157), Part 1. - Note 2: Where open-air or covered storm water conveyances are installed, consideration will have to be given to ensure that their structure does not extend above the surrounding ground so as not to be considered an obstacle.
 See also Note 1 to 3.4.16. - Note 3: Particular attention needs to be given to the design and maintenance of an open-air storm water conveyance in order to prevent wildlife attraction, notably birds.
 If needed, it can be covered by a net.
 Procedures on wildlife management are specified in the (AMC-CAR139).
-Further guidance can be found in the Airport Services Manual (Doc 9137), Part 3. - 3.4.7 No fixed object, other than visual aids required for air navigation or those required for aircraft safety purposes and which must be sited on the runway strip, and satisfying the relevant frangibility requirement in Chapter 5, shall be permitted on any part of a runway strip of a precision approach runway delineated by the lower edges of the inner transitional surfaces.
+Further guidance can be found in the Airport Services Manual (Doc 9137), Part 3. - Note 4: Within the graded area of the runway strip, constructions such as plinths, runway ends, paved taxiway edges, etc. should be delethalised, that is, so constructed as to avoid presenting a buried vertical face to aircraft wheels in soft ground conditions in any direction from which an aircraft is likely to approach, delethalization illustrated in 9.2. - 3.4.7 No fixed object, other than visual aids required for air navigation or those required for aircraft safety purposes and which must be sited on the runway strip, and satisfying the relevant frangibility requirement in Chapter 5, shall be permitted on any part of a runway strip of a precision approach runway delineated by the lower edges of the inner transitional surfaces.